cs-pub-ro/operating-systems/chapters/software-stack/high-level-languages/drills/tasks/high-level-lang/README.md

 # High-Level Languages

-Enter the `high-level-lang/support/` folder and go through the practice items below.
+In the `high-level-lang` folder, run `make skels` to generate the code skeleton.
+Then, enter the `high-level-lang/support/src` folder and go through the practice items below.

 1. Use `make` to create the `hello` executable from the `hello.go` file (a Go "Hello, World!"-printing program).
    Use `ltrace` and `strace` to compute the number of library calls and system calls.